chessmasterhong/impact-atmosphere/README.md

 * To configure the geographical coordinates the plugin should use in its computations:

   *Must be a number (integer or floating point number).
 Attempts to convert to number if not.*

   *Latitude : North = positive, South = negative*

   *Longitude: East  = positive, West  = negative*

       this.daynight.geo_coords.latitude = 40.7789      // 40.7789 degrees North
       this.daynight.geo_coords.longitude = -73.9675    // 73.9675 degrees West

+## TODO

+* Support for arbitrary timezones.
+Current calculations assume Eastern Standard Time.
+* Compute solstices' and equinoxes' date and time based on geographical coordinates.
+* Compute seasons based on solstices and equinoxes.
+* Compute sunrise and sunset duration based on season and geographical coordinates.

 ## Credits